alternatif-omg/K3s-Restore-Drill/README.md

 1. K3s restored a supplied single-server or three-server-HA embedded-etcd snapshot on the disposable target.
 2. The restored K3s API became ready.
 3. The target read a ConfigMap marker created **before** the snapshot.
-4. A temporary verification pod mounted the restored local-path PVC and matched its recorded SHA-256 checksum.
+4. The recovered node became Ready and the restored local-path PVC payload matched its recorded SHA-256 checksum.

 The report records topology, K3s version, snapshot size, duration, and completed stages.
 A local-path PVC is separate host-disk data, so its archive is required in addition to the etcd snapshot and token.

+## Validation status

+- Lab-validated for three-server HA embedded-etcd plus a local-path PVC on Ubuntu 24.04 with K3s `v1.36.4+k3s1`: two successful live CLI drills.
+- External operator validation is requested and remains incomplete; this is not production-ready.
+- A repeated live single-server validation remains pending.

 ## Recovery-drill flow